This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Fish Oil vs. Other Omega-3 Sources

 While fish oil dominates the supplement market, plant-based omega-3s (like algae oil or flaxseed) are sustainable alternatives.
 But omega-3s alone don’t cover all cognitive needs.
-That’s why comprehensive blends like Bright Mind pair plant-based energy (Korean Matcha, Guarana) with nootropics like Nitrosigine® and Alpha GPC.
+That’s why comprehensive blends pair plant-based energy (Korean Matcha, Guarana) with nootropics like Nitrosigine® and Alpha GPC.
 Together, they provide immediate support for focus and stamina while laying foundations for long-term brain health.

 Myth 3: Dietary Supplements Are Always Safe for Brain Health